ivarref/spa-monkey/network-failures.md

 The move to the cloud, Azure Container Instances (ACI), were a relative success.
 The network was — and is — a mess.
 ACI DNS is a mess.
 In fact it is such a mess that we wrote a service called `DNS-fixer`.
 It works ¯\\_(ツ)_/¯.

+All services using PostgreSQL added `socketTimeout` properties.
+We also discovered that the built-in JVM HttpClient does not support a [timeout for reading the body of a response](https://bugs.openjdk.org/browse/JDK-8258397) properly.

-We have since partly moved to Azure Container Apps.
+We have since moved partly to Azure Container Apps.
 It's much better with respect to network issues.

 ## Thanks